MAA28/Abi/English/Working with participles - What is wrong here???.md

-1. You can tell that her parents are owing so much money.
+1. You can tell that her parents are owning so much money.
-2.
+2. NO PARTICIPLE
+3. Functioning as a mentor